 Dr. Katherine Barko-Alva is an Assistant Professor and Director of the ESL/Bilingual Education program at the William & Mary School of Education.
 A former McKnight Doctoral fellow at the University of Florida, she holds a Ph.D. in Curriculum and Instruction in the area of ESL/Bilingual Education.
 As a bilingual scholar, her research agenda is rooted in classroom practices and explores how Dual Language Bilingual Education (DLBE) /English as a Second Language (ESL) educators make sense of language in culturally and linguistically diverse (CLD) K12 contexts, how to promote equitable and inclusive practices in order to serve CLD students and their families, and how to create sustainable practices to prepare DLBE/ESL in-service and pre-service teachers.
 With more than fourteen years of professional experience teaching as well as designing and implementing job-embedded professional development practices at the national and international level, her lived experiences as an English learner/Emergent Bilingual in U.S. schools guide the nature of her work and commitment to families, teachers, and students.

-Dr. Barko-Alva has been awarded the Virginia Latino Advisory Board Latinx Leadership Award in Education and the Janet Brown Strafer Award (William & Mary School of Education) recognizing her efforts promoting equitable and inclusive learning spaces in our classrooms and community.
+Dr. Barko-Alva was awarded the Virginia Latino Advisory Board Latinx Leadership Award in Education and the Janet Brown Strafer Award (William & Mary School of Education) recognizing her efforts for promoting equitable and inclusive learning spaces in our classrooms and community.
+In 2021, she received the Jefferson Teaching Award at William & Mary.
 At the national level, she has been selected as a member of the iCivics ESL National Advisory Council to support making civics education accessible for English learners/Emergent Bilinguals using video game platforms.
-She is currently a Co-Director for W&M Scholars Undergraduate Research Experience (WMSURE) and a fellow for the Center for the Liberal Arts (CLA) at W&M. Her latest book published by Teachers College Press Columbia University (Equity in school-parent partnerships: Cultivating community and family trust in culturally and linguistically diverse classrooms) examines fossilized practices within today’s educational system that marginalize and devalue the contributions and cultural biographies of families, particularly CLD families.
+She is currently a Co-Director for W&M Scholars Undergraduate Research Experience (WMSURE/2020-2023) and served as a fellow for the Center for the Liberal Arts (CLA) at William & Mary in 2019-2021.
+Her latest book published by Teachers College Press Columbia University (Equity in school-parent partnerships: Cultivating community and family trust in culturally and linguistically diverse classrooms) examines fossilized practices within today’s educational system that marginalize and devalue the contributions and cultural biographies of families, particularly CLD families.
 This book creates opportunities for reflection and provides suggestions for school communities seeking to re-envision the meaning of family engagement.

 Herrera, S. G., Porter, L. & Barko-Alva, K. (2020).
 Equity in school-parent partnerships: Cultivating community and family trust in culturally and linguistically diverse classrooms.
 New York, NY: Teachers College Press Columbia University.